bfhcf/bfhcf.github.io/ministries/evangelism.md

 ---
 layout: ministry
 title: Evangelism
+category-name: logos/ministries
+image: evangelism.png
+description: In BREAD, we have identified Evangelism as one of our CORE ministries in the church, together with Worship, Discipleship and Care.
+It is such an important part of church life that in the Church Order of BREAD, we have identified the Evangelist as an Office in the church.
 ---

 Evangelism is the term used to refer to the preaching of the Gospel.
 The word